agronaziri/citizenship-case-study/README.md

 ## A Data Analysis of Time, Cost, and Bureaucratic Complexity

 This project analyzes the Austrian citizenship application process using a self-collected dataset based on a real applicant experience.
-The goal is to identify key challenges related to time, cost, and procedural complexity.
+The goal is to identify key challenges related to time, cost and procedural complexity.

 ---

 ## About Me

-I am a Digital Humanities student at the University of Vienna with a strong interest in data analysis, organization, and real-world problem solving.
+I am a Digital Humanities student at the University of Vienna with a strong interest in data analysis, organization and real-world problem solving.

 This project reflects my ability to transform a personal, complex bureaucratic experience into a structured data analysis using multiple tools.